Grammar and Speaking

 When we talk about “English grammar,” we mean the conventional rules that are essential to understanding the English language.
 These include basic word order, tense, articles, verbs, and mood.
 If you frequently produce sentences like “Mary and Lily comes from Russia,” and you are not able to self-correct, you probably need some grammar instruction.

-Here are some books on basic grammar rules of the English language.
-They are all available at the Language Resource Center:
+Books on basic grammar rules of the English language available at the Language Resource Center: